Sodder children disappearance: Background

 George Sodder was born with the name Giorgio Soddu in Tula, Sardinia, Italy, in 1895.
 He immigrated to the United States 13 years later, with an older brother who went back home as soon as both boys had cleared customs at Ellis Island.
-For the rest of his life George, as he came to be known, would not talk much about why he had left his homeland.
+For the rest of his life, George, as he came to be known, would not talk much about why he had left his homeland.

 Sodder eventually found work on the railroads in Pennsylvania, carrying water and other supplies to workers.
 After a few years he took more permanent work as a driver in Smithers, West Virginia.
 He then started his own trucking company, initially hauling fill dirt to construction sites and later hauling coal mined in the region.
-Jennie Cipriani, a storekeeper's daughter in Smithers who had also emigrated from Italy in her childhood, became George's wife.
+Jennie Cipriani, a storekeeper's daughter in Smithers who had also emigrated from Italy in her childhood, married George in 1922.

 The Sodders settled outside nearby Fayetteville, which had a large population of Italian immigrants, in a two-story timber frame house 2 mi north of town.
-In 1923, they had the first of their 10 children.
+In 1923, they had the first of their ten children.
 George's business prospered, and they became "one of the most respected middle-class families around" in the words of one local official.
 However, George had strong opinions about many subjects and was not shy about expressing them, sometimes alienating people.
 In particular, his strident opposition to Italian dictator Benito Mussolini had led to some strong arguments with other members of the immigrant community.

 The last of the Sodder children, Sylvia, was born in 1942.
-By then, their second-oldest son Joe (21) had left home to serve in the military during World War II.
+By then, their second-oldest son, Joe (17), had left home to serve in the military during World War II.
 The following year, Mussolini was deposed and executed.
 However, George's criticism of the late dictator had left some hard feelings.
 In October 1945, a visiting life insurance salesman, after being rebuffed, warned George that his house "[would go] up in smoke ... and your children are going to be destroyed", attributing this all to "the dirty remarks you have been making about Mussolini."
 Another visitor to the house, ostensibly seeking work, took the occasion to go around to the back and warned George that a pair of fuse boxes would "cause a fire someday."
 George was puzzled by the observation, since he had just had the house rewired when an electric stove was installed, and the local electric company had said afterwards it was safe.
 In the weeks before Christmas that year, George's older sons had also noticed a strange car parked along the main highway through town, its occupants watching the younger Sodder children as they returned from school.